JG1ANDONLY/Analysis-of-Lymphoblastoid-Cell-Lines-LCL-mRNA-Levels-Based-on-GWAS-Models/README.md

 Lymphoblastoid cell lines (LCLs) are established through the transformation of peripheral B lymphocytes by Epstein-Barr virus (EBV) (Sie, et al.).
 LCLs are often used as surrogates for peripheral blood lymphocytes (Osorio, et al.) by researchers.

 In this project, I performed GWAS analysis on the lymphoblastoid cell lines (LCL) mRNA levels quantified through RNA sequencing from 4 different European populations.
-I also analyzed genotype and phenotype data by employing two different strategies: excluding covariates or including covariates with 50,000 of the SNP genotypes for 344 samples from the CEU (Utah residents with European ancestry), FIN (Finns), GBR (British) and, TSI (Toscani) population.
+With gender and population as 2 possible covariates, I also analyzed genotype and phenotype data by employing two different strategies: excluding both covariates or including both covariates (or one at a single time) with 50,000 of the SNP genotypes for 344 samples from the CEU (Utah residents with European ancestry), FIN (Finns), GBR (British) and, TSI (Toscani) population.

 **Here is the link to the data source: Genetic European Variation in Health and Disease (gEUVADIS) (http://www.internationalgenome.org/data-portal/data-collection/geuvadis/)**